mehulagg/gitlab/doc/user/project/issue_board.md

 the results you want.
 It's similar to the filtering used in the issue tracker, as the metadata from the issues and labels is re-used in the issue board.

-You can filter by author, assignee, milestone, and label.
+You can filter by the following:

+- Assignee
+- Author
+- Epic
+- Label
+- Milestone
+- My Reaction
+- Release
+- Weight

 ### Create workflows